ChildsplayOSU/bogl-docs/tutorials/types.md

 {% endhighlight %}
 We will return to this example in the [functions tutorial](./functions), where we will be able to utilize the TossResult type.

-Below are a few more examples of user defined types that do not pertain to coin results, just to nail down the concept of defining types!
+Below are a few more examples of user-defined types that do not pertain to coin results, just to nail down the concept of defining types!

 {% highlight haskell %}
 -- board game themed types